eglsdl/BMI8540-project/README.md

 # Background
 Chromatin is formed by tightly wrapping the DNA around nucleosomes which causes these parts of the sequence to be transcriptionally inactive.
-To obtain information about open chromatin, ATAC-seq3 method is used - DNA is fragmented using Tn5 transposase which cuts up accessible parts of the DNA and inserts sequencing adapters.
+To obtain information about open chromatin, ATAC-seq [3] method is used - DNA is fragmented using Tn5 transposase which cuts up accessible parts of the DNA and inserts sequencing adapters.
 Therefore, after sequencing, regions of open chromatin regions result in small DNA fragments.
 CUTAC-seq is a similar method that fragments open chromatin surrounding a specific protein target, e.g. RNA Polymerase II, a transcription factor of interest, etc. Using open chromatin peak enrichment analysis we can analyse transcriptional events, identify transcriptionally active regions and observe change in chromatin accessibility over different treatments.

 The project uses CUTAC-seq data to visualize open chromatin peak enrichment in the form of a heatmap.
 The mechanism behind gene expression related to chromatin accessibility is not yet clear, therefore analysing how chromatin accessibility changes over different conditions is a relevant trend in research.
 An automated pipeline that allows to visualize and compare DNA accessibility in specific regions is useful to studying this question.

-Although there are tools readily available to generate these heatmaps (such as the deeptools package), they are usually stand alone tools.
+Although there are tools readily available to generate these heatmaps (such as the deeptools [4] package), they are usually stand alone tools.
 This pipeline allows users to automatically download and process multiple files by simply entering their SRR IDs in relevant scripts.
 Furthermore, using Python offers users more flexibility for customizing the heatmap by directly editing the code, which enables adjustments beyond what existing tools allow.
 Finally, I believe that having a database that stores information about each processed sample and the generated visual could be a good long-term solution to keep data tidy when working with a lot of datasets.

 # Objectives and outcomes
 1) Using bash, download CUTAC-seq data and **pre-process** it for further analysis (trim adapters, map to a reference genome, read-length normalise samples, convert to bigWig format to store signal strength).
 Finally, generate a signal strength matrix (showing signal intensity over small intervals of selected regions of interest) that can be used for heatmap plotting.